-- The driver will operate the route as approved by the Marshfield School Board.
-Do not ask him/her to change the route.
-Direct all such requests to the transportation director. - Students must be at the designated loading point before bus arrival time.
-Drivers do not have time to wait beyond their regular schedule. - Notify the driver ahead of time when you plan not to ride the bus. - Students should never stand in the roadway when waiting for the bus. - Students shall wait until the bus comes to a complete stop before attempting to enter the bus. - No toys are allowed on the bus.
-No electronic devices are allowed on the bus without permission of the driver.
-Students and parents assume the risk for any damage or loss of toys, electronic devices, etc., that are brought to school or on the bus. - Students are not allowed to transport balloons, glass containers, or animals/insects on the bus. - The driver will observe all rules of the highway. - The driver is in charge of the pupils and the bus.
-Students must obey the driver promptly and without argument. - Always observe instructions from the driver when leaving the bus. - Unnecessary conversation with the driver is not permitted. - Arguing with the driver is not permitted.
-If you have a problem, bring it to the principal's office. - The driver sets the limits to noise level and students must obey when told to quiet down. - Students must not extend head/hands/feet or anything else out of the window, nor should a student yell out the window. - Scuffling, teasing, throwing or flipping objects, smoking and use of tobacco, and using foul or rough language are forbidden on the bus. - The aisle of the bus should be kept clear at all times.
-This includes arms and legs. - Do not turn around or lean over the seatback to talk. - Keep your hands and feet to yourself. - No weapons shall be permitted on the bus.
+- Bus routes are designated and approved by the Board of Education.
+Do not ٠ ask him/her to change the route.
+Direct all such requests to the transportation director. - Students must be on time at their designated spot.
+Drivers do not have time to wait • beyond their regular schedule. - Notify the driver ahead of time when you plan not to ride the bus. • - Students should never stand in the roadway when waiting for the bus. - The driver is in charge of the pupils and the bus.
+Pupils must obey the driver promptly and without argument. - Always observe instructions from the driver when leaving the bus. - Unnecessary conversation with the driver is not permitted. • - Arguing with the driver is not permitted.
+If you have a problem, bring it to the principal's office. - The driver sets the limits to noise level and students must obey when told to quiet down. - Students must not extend head/hands/feet out the window, nor should a student vell out the window. - Scuffling, teasing, throwing or flipping objects, smoking and use of tobacco, • and using foul or rough language are forbidden on the bus.
+The aisle of the bus should be kept clear at all times.
+This includes arms and legs. - Do not turn around or lean over the seatback to talk. - Keep your hands and feet to yourself. - No weapons shall be permitted on the bus. • - The rear door is for emergency use only.

-- The rear door is for emergency use only. - Students must remain seated, (not on their knees), and facing forward while the bus is in motion. - Students are not permitted to leave their seats while the vehicle is in motion. - Students must cross in front of the bus, not behind it. - Drivers may have their own personal rules that all students must follow including, but not limited to, seat assignments. - All rules of the school apply to the bus. - Music may not be played through a speaker on the bus.
-Headphones must be worn.
+- Any damage to a bus by a student will have to be reimbursed by the student causing the damage. - Students must remain seated, (not on their knees), and facing forward while bus is in motion. - Students must cross in front of the bus, not behind it. - Drivers may have their own personal rules that all students must follow. - Rules of the school apply to the bus. - Music may not be played through a speaker on the bus.
+Headphones must be worn. - Students are not allowed to transport balloons, glass containers, animals, or live insects on the bus.